 Good luck with your fundraising and don’t forget to let us know how it goes.

 Got any more great ideas to get people involved in your volunteer abroad trip?
-Comment below or email us at [email protected]!
+Comment below or contact us!